androidx/androidx/docs/testing.md

 users -- and library developers -- to write tests, see the [Testability](/docs/testability.md) guide.

-### Adding a JVM based screenshot test

-For UI heavy libraries, it might make sense to add screenshot tests to verify that everything still renders as expected.
-For that you need to write the test ([example](https://r.android.com/2428035)) and add new goldens ([example](https://r.android.com/2428721)).
-You can run these tests just like any other JVM test using `test` Gradle task.

 ### Adding screenshots tests using scuba library

 #### Prerequisites